la-haute-societe/grunt-ssh-deploy-release/README.md

 ### Releases

 #### releasesToKeep
-Number of releases to keep on remote server.
+Number of releases to keep on the remote server.

 Default : 3